672368201/x1c7-hackintosh/README.md

 <details><summary><strong>TRACKPAD</strong></summary>
 <br>

-To improve the Trackpad in macOS, you need to enable `Tap to click` in `System Preferences -> Trackpad`
+To improve the Trackpad in macOS, you need to enable `Tap to click` in `System Preferences -> Trackpad`.

 </details>

 <details><summary><strong>HiDPI</strong></summary>
 <br>

-Use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) to simulate macOS HiDPI on a non-retina display, and have a "Native" Scaled in `System Preferences -> Monitor`.
+Use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) to simulate macOS HiDPI on a non-retina display, and have a "Native" Scaled in `System Preferences -> Displays`.

 </details>